LennardF1989/TeamsLauncher/README.md

 ## How does it work?
 Microsoft Teams relies on a User Profile to operate.

 This tool overrides the Environment Variable of the User Profile prior to starting an instance.
-This allows you to run an infinite number Microsoft Teams instances side-by-side.
+This allows you to run an infinite number of Microsoft Teams instances side-by-side.

 ## What is included?
 There are two executables included: